Roxanne Reid - Africa Addict

 I'm an independent travel writer and book editor with a passion for Africa - anything from African travel, people, safari and wildlife to adventure, heritage, road-tripping and slow travel.

-Since 2015, travel buddy and husband Keith has been the primary photographer for this blog.
+My travel buddy and husband Keith is the primary photographer for this blog.

 We're happiest in the middle of nowhere, meeting the locals, trying something new, or simply watching the grass grow.

-In this blog you can discover new places to go, revisit places you've loved, or take a virtual tour of destinations you only dream about.
+Use this website to discover new places to go, revisit places you've loved, or take a virtual tour of destinations you only dream about.

 Categories